-Destroy media when it is no longer needed for business or legal reasons as follows:
+Destroy media when it is no longer needed for business or legal reasons.

-Examine the periodic media destruction policy and verify that it covers all media and defines requirements for the
+Examine the periodic media destruction policy and verify that it covers all media and defines requirements.

 Shred, incinerate, or pulp hard copy materials so that cardholder data cannot be reconstructed.